lrheault/polmeth2020/_pages/apply.md

 ## Submit a Proposal

 Thank you for your interest!
-The Program Committee and Graduate Student Selection Committee are currently evaluating proposals.
+The proposal submission process is now closed.

 ## PolMeth XXXVII Call for Proposals (Updated)

 The 37th Annual Meeting of the Society for Political Methodology (PolMeth XXXVII) is currently accepting proposals until April 3, 2020.
-The meeting will be a virtual (online) conference scheduled to take place from July 16 to July 18, 2020.
+The meeting will be a virtual (online) conference scheduled to take place from July 14 to July 17, 2020.

 You are welcome to submit proposals using the following link (click "Abstract Submission" to proceed):